nabeeladzan/lxfu/README.md

 ### Embedding & Search Pipeline

 - Frames are resized to 224×224 and normalized with ImageNet statistics before being passed to the TorchScript DINOv2-small model (384-dimensional embeddings).
-- Embeddings are L2-normalized and stored in a FAISS `IndexFlatIP`, making inner-product search equivalent to cosine similarity.
+- Embeddings are L2-normalized and written directly into LMDB under the profile name.
-- FAISS is accelerated with OpenBLAS; LMDB maintains the ID → name metadata mapping.
+- Query compares the captured embedding with each stored vector using a cosine (dot product) similarity.

 ### Storage Layout